massalabs/massa-web3/README.md

 **Description:**
 Web3-Utils is a toolkit crafted for the Massa TypeScript projects.
 Although it currently lacks a dedicated README, this utility provides an array of essential tools to streamline and enhance your blockchain interactions.

-- README for `Web3-Utils` will be available soon.
+- [📖 Read the full `Web3-utils` README](./packages/web3-utils/README.md) for detailed installation instructions, prerequisites, and additional resources.

 ## Contributing